samuelmcpherson/humlug.org/content/events.md

 ## Evening meetings:
 We have monthly presentation focussed meetings on the third Thursday at 6:00PM at [Babe's Pizza](https://goo.gl/maps/bChPaDrPDU42) in Eureka.
-### Second meeting: 6:00PM April 20, 2023 at the Babe's Pizza conference room
+### Third meeting: 6:00PM April 20, 2023 at the Babe's Pizza conference room

-Presentation by John covering Internet-in-a-Box, a digital library that provides essential internet resources without an internet connection.
+Presentation by Patrick covering Truenas scale - a system with virtualization, docker and a robust filesystem.
+With an examples of using cloudflare and guacamole for remote access.